-This plant is often called Touch-me-not because of its exploding seed pods.
+This plant is sometimes called touch-me-not because of its exploding seed pods.

-The plant below is what I think of when I hear Touch-me-not.
+The plant below is what I think of when I hear touch-me-not.
 It closes up when it’s touched.

 I don’t get it, both of our children have yet to get it *knock on wood* but my husband… he gets itchy, gross, painful blisters every year.

 Years ago, during my search for poison ivy treatments and prevention, I came across tons of information about jewelweed.

 This was perfect, since I already had some growing in the woodsy part of my backyard.

 Jewelweed usually grows near poison ivy.
 It’s like Mother Nature tries to have a cure near by, just incase you need it. 💚